 Elopements can be just the two of you, or you can invite your closest loved ones.
 There’s no obligation to create a guest list that includes coworkers or distant cousins.

-Some couples choose to elope privately and then host a celebration afterward with friends and family.
+Some couples choose to elope privately and then host a celebration afterward with friends and family members.
 Either way, the day stays focused on your relationship, not managing a crowd.

 Real Elopement Wedding Example: